-Libreboot X200 laptop now FSF-certified to respect your freedom
+Libreboot X200 laptop now FSF-certified to respect your freedomh

-This page edited on May 19, 2017 to remove the link to a discontinued product
+This page was edited on May 19, 2017 to reflect the fact that this product is discontinued

 This is the second Libreboot laptop from Gluglug (a project of Minifree, Ltd.) to achieve RYF certification, the first being the Libreboot X60 in December 2013.
 The Libreboot X200 offers many improvements over the Libreboot X60, including a faster CPU, faster graphics, 64-bit GNU/Linux support (on all models), support for more RAM, higher screen resolution, and more.
 The Libreboot X200 can be purchased from Gluglug at http://shop.gluglug.org.uk/product/libreboot-x200.